aws-samples/genai-quickstart-pocs/amazon-bedrock-csv-chatbot-poc/README.md

 # Amazon-Bedrock-CSV-Chatbot-POC

-This is sample code demonstrating the use of Amazon Bedrock and Generative AI to implement a chatbot based on CSV data provided by the user.
+This is sample code demonstrating the use of Amazon Bedrock and Generative AI to implement a chatbot is able to converse with the user based on CSV data provided by the user.
 The application is constructed with a simple streamlit frontend where users can upload large CSV files and get them analyzed or start chatbot interactions.

 ![Alt text](images/demo.gif)
 # **Goal of this Repo:**

-The goal of this repo is to provide users the ability to use Amazon Bedrock and generative AI to create summaries of large PDF files with chunking logic.
+The goal of this repo is to provide users the ability to use Amazon Bedrock and generative AI to answer questions a user might have on the CSV data provided.
 This repo comes with a basic frontend to help users stand up a proof of concept in just a few minutes.

 The architecture and flow of the sample application will be: